 4. Rice Paper items

 Rice paper is made a handmade paper from rice husks.
 These papers are often used as a base of a painting or a manuscript.

 Nowadays, a wide variety of items are prepared from the rice paper.
 Rice paper journals, diaries, calendars, lamps, shades and photo frames may be a great souvenir to take back home.

 Khukuri is the world’s most popular knife known for its unique slashing edge.
 The traditional knife was used in the wars dating back to 1800s.

 Nepalese handicraft is unique and one of its kind.
-The handicraft items like prayer wheels, traditional masks, puppets, intricately carved wooden sculptures and pottery items are some of the most famous handicrafts crafted and sold in Nepal.
+The handicraft items like prayer wheels, traditional masks, puppets, intricately carved wooden sculptures, pottery items and hemp products are some of the most famous handicrafts crafted and sold in Nepal.

 Truly evocative of the place, the vividly painted masks of local gods are available in various sizes.
 The wooden carvings, wood boxes and vases are a great option too.